DannyBen/runfile/README.md

 Runfile is designed primarily for Ruby developers, but if you need to add a command line "toolbelt" for your projects, you can use it regardless.

-## Pre-release Notice

-Note that this README describes the not yet released 1.0.0 version.
-See [runfile.dannyb.co](https://runfile.dannyb.co/) for the stable release documentation.

 ## Demo

 ![Runfile Demo](support/cast.gif "Runfile Demo")